How to Dehydrate Rhubarb

 Rhubarb growing in a field

 Rhubarb grows best in cold climates and can tolerate frost.
-Rhubarb prefers well-drained soil that is high in organic matter.
-Rhubarb plants should be spaced 3 to 4 feet apart.
-Rhubarb is typically harvested in the spring or early summer.
+It prefers well-drained soil that is high in organic matter and the plants should be spaced 3 to 4 feet apart.

-Thanks for stopping by how to dehydrate rhubarb!
+Thanks for stopping by "how to dehydrate rhubarb"!
 I hope you'll also try the rhubarb pie and sauce recipes!